LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[COMPLEXITY-A]] - People and systems complexity
 - [[CONFERENCE-COMMUNI-A]] - Tell people who participated or spoke up during a conference panel what you liked about their words and ways of speaking
 - [[CONFERENCE-COMMUNI-OVERV]] - A list of ideas for improving conference or retreat style conversations
+- [[CONTEXTUALIZED-MEDIA-AND-CONTAINER-INTERFACES]] - Envisioning containers for sharing media to communicate context, intentions, and needs
 - [[COOP-EXPECTATIONS]] - No Title
 - [[COOP-PRINCIPLES]] - Coopeartive Principles
 - [[CREATIVE-MARKETING-RESOURCE-A]] - Personal marketing - how great leaders inspire action